Do you want to know more about Parkinson's? PDF's materials provide information about symptoms, medications, resources & more.

 If you have questions about how to join this PD ExpertBriefing, by phone or online, please see our PD ExpertBriefing FAQ.

 Are you a health care professional seeking continuing education units?
 CEUs are provided via PDF's sponsorship of the American Society on Aging.
 Click here to see if you are eligible.
-CEU applicants must view within 30 days of the LIVE seminar, and apply for credits using the link provided via email after viewing.
+CEU applicants for this seminar must view and apply Monday, April 21.
+The application is available here.

 Browse our library of past seminars and watch them at any time to learn more about nutrition, the PD pipeline and other topics.